 Lisbon is the most westerly capital city in mainland Europe and also the warmest in winter with a special clarity of light helped by numerous facades of highly polished white and blue tiles.
 This is a city of water: as well as the Tagus River the Atlantic Sea is close enough for residents to go surfing in their lunch break.
 Lisbon is stuffed with year-round character and excellent value and this explains why for some buyers, it beats the more seasonal charms of the Algarve.

-The value in Lisbon’s historic property stock is undeniable.
+The value of Lisbon’s historic property stock is undeniable.
 “For a capital city of a Western European nation Lisbon’s prime real estate offers value on a global stage,” confirms Paul Tostevin of Savills.
-“Mainstream residential prices are two thirds of those in Madrid, one third of Berlin’s and one tenth of London yet Lisbon also offers a higher quality of life than all three based on its low cost of living, low crime, pollution levels and pleasant climate.”
+“Mainstream residential prices are two-thirds of those in Madrid, one-third of Berlin’s and one tenth of London yet Lisbon also offers a higher quality of life than all three based on its low cost of living, low crime, pollution levels and pleasant climate.”

 One explanation for this growth is that from 1974 until 2012 rents in Lisbon were frozen.
 The city centre was largely left alone with no one keen to invest in property that provided no significant yields.
 When that protectionist law was changed in 2012 developers finally saw the value in restoring Lisbon’s beautiful buildings with many proving adept at preserving the historical charm of beautiful facades while thoroughly modernising interiors.

 The combination of good investment potential and a winning lifestyle has encouraged a truly international mix of buyers to consider Lisbon.
-Chinese buyers in particular are buying through Portugal’s successful Golden Visa scheme, introduced in 2012 and giving non-EU residents spending €500,000 or more on property a route to an EU passport.
+Chinese buyers, in particular, are buying through Portugal’s successful Golden Visa scheme, introduced in 2012 and giving non-EU residents spending €500,000 or more on a property a route to an EU passport.

 City centre appeal

-For lower prices head to classy Lapa, hip Chiado by the river with appealing late nineteenth century architecture, bohemian Barrio Alto or newly emerging Santos where a seafront location and an energising mix of design shops and entrepreneurial start-ups is attracting youthful buyers.
+For lower prices head to classy Lapa, hip Chiado by the river with appealing late nineteenth-century architecture, bohemian Barrio Alto or newly emerging Santos where a seafront location and an energising mix of design shops and entrepreneurial start-ups are attracting youthful buyers.
 All these areas are an easy walk from each other and linked by public transport.